iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Tells you nothing that you already know.
 All they do is count how many minutes on the website you are on and if a website counts how long you have been on for well that's suss in my opinion.<br> :date: __2020-12-28 22:33:52__

 > Kept freezing Android 7 tablet & Android 9 phone.
 Unacceptable behaviour.
 Uninstalled.<br> :date: __2020-12-20 11:44:11__

-> I tried the app on my phone.
-My phone got red hot.
-So I tried it on my iPad.
-It drained the battery completely; unfortunately even while on charge.
-Had to delete it.
-Shame.
-I wanted to help....<br> :date: __2020-12-20 10:45:36__